 John W. Miner was born on March 14, 1870 near New Rumley, Harrison County, OH, the son of William and Rachel (Simmons) Miner.

 Although he was age six at the time, John certainly would have heard the news when New Rumley's most famous sons, General George C. Custer and his brothers were slain in action at the Battle of Little Big Horn in June 1876.
-He heard many stories from older neighbors about knowing the General and that they liked the General's younger brother Thomas better.
-Ironically, John's cousin, Rebecca Minerd, was romantically involved with Thomas Custer and produced a child out of wedlock.
+He undoubtedly heard many stories from older neighbors about knowing the General and that they liked the General's younger brother Thomas better.
+Ironically, John's cousin, Rebecca Minerd, was romantically involved with the brother Thomas Custer and produced a child out of wedlock.

 John in boyhood also watched Conestoga wagons going west while he sat perched on a fence near his home in Scio.

 John was a popular merchant, and at one time was proprietor of a store in Scio, near New Rumley.
 An inventory document of the store still exists.

 He is believed to be the same man holding a mortar board of plaster in the photo seen here, found in the collection of his father's cousin, Jemima (Minerd) Burditt, of Tontogany, Wood County, OH.
 Note the green color of the cardboard onto which the image is attached, made by photographer Alvin B. Warfel of Cadiz, Harrison County.